Volunteer Abroad USA: California Nature Conservation

 A volunteer accommodation between Boulder Creek and the Big Basin Redwoods State Park, in the midst of California’s impressive Redwood forests, will be your base between projects, no matter if you stay for 8, 10 or 12 weeks.
 You will be accommodated in one of the volunteer houses in a shared room.
 This means that you can spend your free time with international volunteers from all over the world and get to know your surroundings together.
 On the days between projects the participants are responsible for feeding themselves and there is a kitchen for this in each house.

-When joining the project for 12 weeks, a volunteer house near Lake Tahoe will serve as an additional accommodation.
+The following information apply to volunteer stays in 2020: When joining the project for 12 weeks, a volunteer house near Lake Tahoe will serve as an additional accommodation.
 Here, you will also sleep in shared rooms and use shared bathrooms.
 Just like the volunteer house near Boulder Creek, this accommodation has a shared kitchen, a living room, a dining area and an office.
 There are many neighbouring businesses, including grocery stores, restaurants, a pharmacy and a new indoor climbing gym.

 During the projects you will sometimes spend the nights on camp sites with sanitary facilities, sometimes in the wild.
 Meals are always prepared by the entire group.